AL0YSI0US/city-explorer-api/README.md

 Shout out to { `Hexx` } for helping me stand up my lab.
 Making sense of the trello board was a bit of a task initially.

+Shout out to { `Daniel` } for helping me brainstorm error handling and for being a stellar coding buddy along this journey!!!

+Shout out to { `Michelle` } for helping me debug/ implement my error messages

+Shout out to { `TA JOE & TA KRISTIAN` } between the two of them I managed to end up with an error handler I was quite pleased with.

+Shout out to { `TA Chance` } for helped me access the movie database which was a bit different than the weather api imo

 Shout out to { `Daniel` } for helping me get my server to properly access the data I have located within my `weather.json` file.

 + I couldn't remember how to use the web browser to verify that my server could in fact send data elsewhere.